CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * via the files and directories can be automatically adjusted and updated according to predetermined criteria, which can exclude complete directories or even individual files from a copy process via filtering options that can resolve synchronization conflicts.
 Synchronization conflicts can occur if a file has been changed in different directories since the last synchronization.
 * which can exclude complete directories or even individual files from a copy process via filter options, which can resolve synchronization conflicts.
 Synchronization conflicts can occur if a file has been changed in different directories since the last synchronization.
 * can resolve the synchronization conflicts.
 Synchronization conflicts can occur if a file has been changed in different directories since the last synchronization.
-Synchronization tools should also be as user-friendly as possible and still protect against erroneous operation.
+Synchronization tools should also be as user-friendly as possible and still protect against incorrect operation.
 Synchronization processes should be access-protected, with laptops this can be done via existing access protection procedures.

 To prevent attackers from manipulating the synchronization, users should periodically inspect the relevant directories for any unknown files.
 The synchronization software should be configured to prompt the user before programs are installed.
 The synchronization process should not run unnoticed, even the information on which files are transferred, can contain crucial information.
 The synchronization should be logged.
 The logs should then be at least regularly flown over to see if any unauthorized synchronization has taken place.